ArnaudIllien/Momentum-Strategy/README.md

 ## 🎯 Purpose

-Built as part of a quantitative finance curriculum at EDHEC Business School.
-The goal was to implement a rigorous systematic strategy pipeline — from raw data ingestion to out-of-sample risk reporting — mirroring the evaluation logic used in professional quant research.
+Built as a personal project in quantitative finance.
+The objective was to develop a rigorous systematic strategy pipeline, from raw data ingestion to out-of-sample risk reporting — reflecting the standards used in professional quantitative research.
 ---

 ## 📌 Roadmap